GeoscienceAustralia/fsdf-setup/README.md

 * Forever which allows applications to restaart on failure.
 Used in the services for the applications
 * Bower, a client side packaging tool.
 It is deprecated but we aren't funded to replace it at this stage

+## Prepare the user account
+There are a few keys to getting the user account prepared to run the system.
+The scripts here build or prompt you for variables to make that happen.

+* System variables.
+The `~/.bash_profile` needs to export a number of secret or environment specific variables for the applications to talk to others.
+The script reads the current values and if there are any missing prompts you to add the values and on collecting those values appending them to the file.
+* Jobs to be run.
+There are scheduled jobs that need to be run such as building Solr searches and renewing tokens.
+The script looks for the job names in the current cron table and if they are not there adds them to the table.

 ## Applications to be installed
 There are a number of bespoke applications and dependencies that need to be installed.
 * [Apache Configuration](https://github.com/Tomella/apache-configuration "Configures the applications as deployed on the host") This is a one stop shop for all the routing and proxying of services through the HTTPD server.